oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ```

 Find more information about how to navigate this part of the code samples in the [FPGA top-level README.md](/DirectProgramming/C++SYCL_FPGA/README.md).
-You can also find more information about [troubleshooting build errors](/DirectProgramming/C++SYCL_FPGA/README.md#troubleshooting), [running the sample on the Intel® DevCloud](/DirectProgramming/C++SYCL_FPGA/README.md#build-and-run-the-samples-on-intel-devcloud-optional), [using Visual Studio Code with the code samples](/DirectProgramming/C++SYCL_FPGA/README.md#use-visual-studio-code-vs-code-optional), [links to selected documentation](/DirectProgramming/C++SYCL_FPGA/README.md#documentation), etc.
+You can also find more information about [troubleshooting build errors](/DirectProgramming/C++SYCL_FPGA/README.md#troubleshooting), [running the sample on the Intel® DevCloud](/DirectProgramming/C++SYCL_FPGA/README.md#build-and-run-the-samples-on-intel-devcloud-optional), [using Visual Studio Code with the code samples](/DirectProgramming/C++SYCL_FPGA/README.md#use-visual-studio-code-vs-code-optional), [links to selected documentation](/DirectProgramming/C++SYCL_FPGA/README.md#documentation), and more.

-## Purpose
+## Key Implementation Details

-Due to pointer aliasing, the compiler must be conservative about optimizations that reorder, parallelize or overlap operations that could alias.
-This tutorial demonstrates the use of the SYCL*-compliant `[[intel::kernel_args_restrict]]` kernel attribute, which should be applied any time you can guarantee that kernel arguments do not alias.
-This attribute enables more aggressive compiler optimizations and often improves kernel performance on FPGA.
+The sample illustrates some important concepts.

+- The problem of *pointer aliasing* and its impact on compiler optimizations.
+- The behavior of the `kernel_args_restrict` attribute and when to use it on your kernel.
+- The effect this attribute can have on your kernel's performance on FPGA.

-### What Is Pointer Aliasing?
+### Pointer Aliasing Explained

 Pointer aliasing occurs when the same memory location can be accessed using different *names* (i.e., variables).
 For example, consider the code below.
 Here, the value of the variable `pi` can be changed in three ways: `pi=3.14159`, `*a=3.14159` or `*b=3.14159`.
 In general, the compiler has to be conservative about which accesses may alias to each other and avoid making optimizations that reorder and/or parallelize operations.